UniMath/agda-unimath/src/elementary-number-theory/strict-inequality-integers.lagda.md

         ( is-negative-neg-is-positive-ℤ H)
 ```

-### An integer lower than a negative integer is negative
+### If an integer is lesser than a negative integer it is negative

 ```agda
 module _